Low-Density Graph Codes for slow fading Relay Channels: System model and notation

 Notice that the above definition assumes Rayleigh distributed single antenna channels.
-The diversity order of the outage probability limit is the same as the order attained by a full-diversity channel code\cite{fabregas2004ccb}.
-According to the blockwise Singleton bound \cite{knopp2000cbf}, \cite{malkamaki1999epc}, the coding rate for a $n$-order full-diversity code is upper bounded by $R_{cmax} = 1/n$.
+According to the blockwise Singleton bound \cite{knopp2000cbf}, \cite{malkamaki1999epc}, the coding rate for an $n$-order full-diversity code is upper bounded by $R_{cmax} = 1/n$.
 Hence, in a 2-user scenario we get $R_c \leq 0.5$.